jeighkoub/monopoly/readme.txt

 There's no player input to prove a point about monopoly not having player input.
+Player always buys.

+Buying houses not implemented which makes the game last forever.

 #########